manvith-r-27/Simon-Game/README.md

 # Simon-Game
- This project is a clone of the Spotify web player interface, created using HTML and CSS.
-The aim is to replicate the visual design and layout of Spotify without implementing the functional backend and JavaScript interactivity.
+This is a desktop-only implementation of the classic Simon Says game built using HTML, CSS, and JavaScript.